-- Record the vehicle’s description (make, model, and colour), vehicle license plate, direction of travel, description of the driver, and vehicle’s driving pattern.
+- Record the vehicle’s description (make, model and colour), vehicle licence plate, direction of travel, description of the driver and vehicle’s driving pattern.

 - When safe to do so, dial 911 or call your local police service directly.
 Never try to apprehend the impaired driver yourself.

 The bottom line is…if you have consumed any alcohol at all, then why take the risk?
 Be responsible and plan ahead.
 There are many safe alternatives to getting behind the wheel after a night out.

 ‘There’s no breathalyzer for tired… but there should be.’